fChristenson/js-roadmap/infrastructure/infrastructure.md

 ## Useful tools

-Below are at the time of writing this document a few common tools related to infrastructure related work.
+Below are at the time of writing this document a few common tools for infrastructure related work.

 * [Terraform](https://www.terraform.io/)